AppliedMathematicsProgrammingSociety/amps/numerical methods/Newton Forward Difference/README.md

-This is the code for approximating the value of an unknown point in a dataset by creating an interpolating polynomial using the Newton Forward Difference Method.
+##Using Newton's Forward Difference Method to approximate the value of an unknown point inside a data set